-Hassan is an ancient city in Karnataka that was ruled by the Hoysala Empire for a long time between 11th and 14th centuries.
-The city derives its name from Hasanamba temple, dedicated to the Goddess Amba.
+Hassan is an ancient city in Karnataka that was ruled by the Hoysala Empire for a long time between the 11th and 14th centuries.
+The city derives its name from the Hasanamba temple, dedicated to the Goddess Amba.

 The entire city is brimming with majestic temples and monuments belonging to the Hoysala era.
 It is definitely one of the best 2-day trips from Bangalore during a weekend break.
 Hassan city is no more than a very manageable 3 hours drive away from Bangalore.

 Lakshmi Narasimha Temple, Hasanamba Temple and Lakshmi Devi Temple are the architectural marvels of the Hoysala dynasty.
 Take a tour of Hassan city to explore the rich cultural heritage of this region.